ablaom/DataTableaux.jl/README.md

 # DataTableaux.jl

+This is a dependency of old versions of my KoalaTrees package and is no longer being maintained.

 ## An alternative to `DataFrames.jl` for tree-based learning algorithms

 A `DataTableau` object is an immutable data structure that presents